geneontology/geneontology.github.io/_docs/faq.md

 * viewvc.geneontology.org
 * archive.geneontology.org (now redirects to release.geneontology.org)

 These have been replaced with GitHub, release.geneontology.org, and other services.
-Some files, including go_daily-termdb.rdf-xml, were already several years out-of-date and while the new data pipeline produces the data in that file, it is in a different format.
+Some files, including go_daily-termdb.rdf-xml and go_monthly-termdb.rdf-xml, were already several years out-of-date.
+While the new data pipeline produces the data in those files, it is in a different format.

 For current download information, please see: